 Another example of portfwd usage is using it to forward exploit modules such as “MS08-067”.

 Using the same technique as show previously, it’s just a matter of forwarding the correct ports for the

-Here we forwarded port 445, which is the port associated with Window’s Small Message Block or SMB.
+Here we forwarded port 445, which is the port associated with Windows Server Message Block (SMB).